learningequality/kolibri-docs/docs/manage/get_support.rst

 The ``sqlite3`` command is necessary.
 This can be installed with ``sudo apt install sqlite3`` on a Debian-based system.

 #.
-Open the Kolibri home folder in the Terminal.
+Open a terminal and change the current working directory to your Kolibri's home folder.
+Keep the terminal open and continue with the next commands.

     .. code-block:: bash